mlhartme/stool/client/documentation.md

 * **MAIL_PASSWORD**
   Password for mailHost.
 Type string, default empty.
 * **MEMORY_QUOTA**
-  Max memory that all apps may reserve.
+  Max memory that all stages may reserve.
 0 to disable.
 Type number, default 0.
 * **REGISTRY_URL**
   Prefix for all stage repository tags.
 Has to be all lower case (because it's used for Docker tags which have to be lower case).
 Type string.